Exclusive: Venezuela's PDVSA steps up fuel shipments to Cuba as shortages bite

 Gasoline stations received some supply for the first time in a week on Wednesday, he said, but the fuel lasted only a few hours.

 PDVSA and the Cuban government did not immediately respond to requests for comment.
+The U.S. Treasury Department, which has imposed sanctions on several companies involved in the Venezuela-Cuba oil trade, declined to comment on any possible or pending investigation, including to confirm whether one exists.

 Similar shortages in September prompted PDVSA to send a flotilla of tankers with emergency cargoes of fuel oil and other refined products to Cuba.